moliver28/research-handbook/content/handbook/engineering/infrastructure/platforms/_index.md

 ### Slack to GitLab Issue Tracker Integration

-In an effort to enhance the tracking and resolution of requests directed to the Infrastructure team, we have implemented a bot that converts Slack messages in [#infrastructure_lounge](https://gitlab.slack.com/archives/CB3LSMEJV) channel into GitLab issues.
+In an effort to enhance the tracking and resolution of requests directed to the Infrastructure team, we are evaluating a bot that converts Slack messages in [#infrastructure_lounge](https://gitlab.slack.com/archives/CB3LSMEJV) channel into GitLab issues.

 #### Workflow Overview